camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-tasklist/08-customizing.html.md

 ## Advanced styles customization

-In addition to the basic `user-styles.css` file, you can edit the source style- and layout files using [less](http://lesscss.org/) to change the overall appearance of the tasklist.
+In addition to the basic `user-styles.css` file, you can edit the source style- and layout files using [less](http://lesscss.org/) to change the overall appearance of Tasklist.

-If you want to customize the interface with `less`, you probably should start by having a look at the variables defined in the `client/styles/styles.less` and `client/bower_components/bootstrap/less/variables.less` files.
+If you want to customize the interface with `less`, you should probably start by having a look at the variables defined in the `client/styles/styles.less` and `client/bower_components/bootstrap/less/variables.less` files.

 A sample file with variable overrides is available in the `client/styles` directory.
 To enable it, uncomment the line
 `// @import "_variables-override";` in `client/styles/styles.less`